Getting Started: Starting A Real Project

 .

-hhvm-autoload generates this map, using an hh_autoload.json
+hhvm-autoload needs an hh_autoload.json

 configuration